Stressed Woman

 Secondary Headaches Signal an Underlying Health Condition

 Some secondary headaches are not serious and go away after the underlying issue is addressed.
-These include dehydration, sinus or medication-overuse headaches.
-Others disclose a potentially severe illness (like an infection, tumor, head trauma or stroke); therefore, disregarding them would be unwise.
+These include dehydration, sinus, or medication-overuse headaches.
+Others disclose a potentially severe illness (like an infection, tumor, head trauma, or stroke); therefore, disregarding them would be unwise.
 Instead, they should be addressed immediately with the help of a medical professional.
 Such headaches can be chronic and sometimes arise with different symptoms elsewhere in the body.

 Who is Susceptible to Getting Headaches?

 Let us help you live your best life, headache-free.
 Call Foothills Neurology to make an appointment (we take same-day appointments) or to ask about our immediate-acting and preventive treatments.
-In addition, we provide non-narcotic headache pain management solutions.
+In addition, we provide non-narcotic head pain management solutions.
 Our team is committed to ensuring each patient feels cared for and at ease during their visit.

 Foothills Neurology